 - Varies by type

 Variables in Salesforce

-- If you declare a variable but don’t assign a value to it, it will be null.
-In its simplest form, null denotes the lack of a value.
-Any variable specified with a primitive type can also be set to null.
+- If you declare a variable but fail to assign any value for it, its status will become null – in its simplest form, null signifies a lack of any assigned value for a variable specified with primitive type.

 - Variables can be declared at any point in a block and then take on the scope from there.
 Sub-blocks can’t change the name of a variable that has already been used in a parent block, although parallel blocks may.

 Master Most in Demand Skills Now !

 Go for this in-depth job-oriented Salesforce Training Course now!